 - Fragile-X syndrome

-BRCA1 and BRCA2 mutations greatly increase a woman’s risk of breast and ovarian cancer.
+BRCA1 and BRCA2 mutations significantly increase a woman’s risk of breast and ovarian cancer.

 PGT-SR